epsil/spotgen/README.md

 The generator will output a playlist consisting of the ten most popular tracks of Aphex Twin, which can then be [imported](#usage) into Spotify.

-All of the directives listed here can be used multiple times.
+All of the commands listed here can be used multiple times.
 For example:

     #top Aphex Twin
     #top Beach House